 Finding comfort in the company of others is one of life’s greatest joys.
 But without other people around, there is no reason to assume that you will be lonely.
 While loneliness implies a feeling of emptiness, solitude can provide fulfillment through freedom and self-directed actions.
 If you struggle to be happy alone, you may need to keep practicing and trying different activities.
 The joy that comes from reflection, creativity, and healthy habits will go a long way to improve your outlook on life.

-For many of us, it’s difficult to accept that being alone is a good use of our time.
 A fear of missing out, a possible lack of positive experiences while alone, and a social stigma about being alone can contribute to avoiding solitude.
 Oftentimes we believe the answer to happiness lies in socializing when there is so much to be gained with mindful solitude.
 Here are some tips to help you get started:

 - Prioritize time to yourself.
 Carve out the time you will spend alone, and request that others respect your solitude.